Welcome back, Mr. Smith!

 Literary Arts Club presented "Love Stinks" Coffee House Night.
 There were many laughs and a great time was had by all in attendance!
 Thank you to Ashton's Coffee House for hosting again!
 We can't wait for the next one!

-1 day ago, Sarah Sanders
+about 1 month ago, Sarah Sanders

 Group of students and sponsors on stage